Showing results for viiia20 prone 20new promo sri lanka prone 20new

 Big Data and Privacy Paper Collection

-[…] looking at the data … you can be one hundred percent guaranteed to be identified by simply your gait —how you walk.”
+[…] data [from a FitBit] … you can be one hundred percent guaranteed to be identified by simply your gait —how you walk.”
 14 Sensor data sets are prone to what computer scientists call “sparsity” —individuals c an be re – identified relatively easily because sensor data measurements are so rich and detailed that each […]

 Swire & Lagos_Why the Right to Data Portability Likely Reduces Consumer Welfare